Nipsey Hussle: Early life

-At age 14, Asghedom left home and joined the local Rollin' 60s Neighborhood Crips, a sub-group of the larger Crips gang primarily based in his home neighborhood of Crenshaw.
+At age 14, Asghedom left home and joined the local Rollin' 60s Neighborhood Crips, a sub-group ("set") of the larger Crips gang primarily based in his home neighborhood of Crenshaw.
 In 2002, at the age of 17, Hussle joined Buttervision, a creative multimedia Digital Guerrilla movement led by Dexter Browne where he was part of the BV Boys Sampler, Beats & Babes Vol. 1 DVD, and Shades of Butter Vol. 1 DVD.
-He also got his name "Nipsey Hussle" there and complete the recording for his debut mixtape Slauson Boy Volume 1.
+During that time, he completed the recording for his debut mixtape Slauson Boy Volume 1, and adopted his stage name "Nipsey Hussle".

 His stage name, a play on the name of comedian and game show panelist Nipsey Russell, originated as a nickname given to Asghedom by a childhood acquaintance who respected his work ethic.
 In 2004, when Asghedom was 19, his father took him and his brother Samiel on a three-month trip to Eritrea.
 Asghedom credited the trip with inspiring him to become a community activist with an "entrepreneurial spirit".